akajoeny/monti/README.md

 Developer guide: https://help.exabel.com/docs/data-api

 ### Export API
-The Exabel Export API can be used to export dashboards and signals
+The Exabel Export API can be used to export dashboards and signals from the Exabel Platform

 Developer guide: https://doc.exabel.com/api/export/index.html